drheaa/calculus-and-sound/README.md

 ## 📂 Project Files

 - 📘 `Calculus and Sound Report-Group 2.pdf` – Full written report
 - 📊 `Calculus and Sound - G2.pdf` – Slide deck from the presentation
-- 🎬 `Calculus Video Presentation_Group2_Calculus and Sound.mp4` – Final video presentation

 ---